MajorZiploc/django-react/README.md

 - bash v5 or zsh
 - mac or linux (1 extra step for linux)
 - gsed (MAC ONLY) (brew install gnu-sed)
+- internet connection - even when developing in localhost.
+A proxy setting in the client requires this.

 ## NOTES
 - All commands listed here assume you are running them from the root of the project unless otherwise specified